A Quaker Vision of Peace

 “…And not one savage beast be seen to frown;…”

-Text: A line from Edward Hicks’ poem he painted around the border of several of his paintings: Image source: National Gallery of Art
+The text about savage beasts, above, is a line from the poem Edward Hicks painted around the borders of several of his Peaceable Kingdom paintings.
+Image source: National Gallery of Art.

 A Memorial Memento Lamb for Edward Hicks